-|You will be asked to select a winner for each match-up in the bracket.|
+|You will be asked to select a winner for each match-up |

 If you would like to view your prediction bracket, simply click on the link to “View My Prediction.”
 We recommend saving a copy of your bracket at this point so that you can keep track of how you are doing as the competition progresses.
-With our new online submission system, you can also easily share your prediction bracket via email or social media—a great way to show off how you’re doing, or earn some pity points if your bracket is going poorly.
+With our online submission system, you can also easily share your prediction bracket via email or social media—a great way to show off how you’re doing, or earn some pity points if your bracket is going poorly.

-We are also providing a PDF copy of the bracket here (for reference only) in case you would like to print a copy of the bracket and fill one in with your class.
+We are also providing a PDF copy of the bracket here (for reference only) in case you would like to print a copy and fill one in with your class.
 However, we are not accepting scanned brackets this year, so make sure that you also submit the bracket online.

 We cannot stress enough the importance of voting early and voting often.
 When the survey goes live, cast your votes!
 Get your friends to vote for your picks.
 Teachers, get your students to stuff the survey with favorable votes!

-Remember, brackets close Wednesday, March 18, and the first round of voting will begin Thursday, March 19.
+Remember, brackets close March 16, and the first round of voting will begin March 17.

 Round 1: March 17–18Round 2: March 19–22Round 3 (Sweet 16): March 24–25Quarterfinals (Elite 8): March 26–29Semifinals (Final 4): March 31–April 2Final (Championship): April 5–7